-2. The keyword search volume updates once you add a website to the system.
-Then you need to manually update it monthly.
+- The keyword search volume updates once you add a website to the system.
+Then you need to manually update it on a monthly basis.

 In the window that appears, you will find a link.
-Copy and forward it to a client or a colleague.
+Copy and forward it to a client, colleague or senior management.

-You can also add comments to a keyword in the rankings table.
-To do this, place the mouse cursor over the keyword in the rankings table and, once the button with additional settings appears, choose the “Comment” option from the list.
+You can also add comments or tags to a keyword in the rankings table.
+To do this, hover over a keyword in the rankings table, and once the button with additional settings appears, choose the “Comment” or “Add tag” option from the list.

-You can easily download the rankings history from the system.
+You can easily download rankings history data from the system.

 Follow the steps below to export data:

-2. Select a group of keywords using the Filter.
-If you want to export the ranking history for all groups or for keywords that haven’t been grouped together, skip this step.
+- Select a group of keywords using the Filter.
+If you want to export rankings history for all groups or for keywords that haven’t been grouped together, skip this step.

-3. Press the “Export” button.
-In the window that appears, choose whether you want to download rankings data from all or from a specific search engine in the .XLS and .CSV file formats.
+- Press the “Export” button.
+In the window that appears, choose whether you want to download rankings data from all or from a specific search engine in the .XLS (with rankings changes or without it) and .CSV file formats.

 If you need to export data for a longer period of time (a year or more), we recommend you choose the .CSV file format.